oldd/projects/star-book/3-many-to-many/README.md

             {field: 'user_2, value: 43, included: true},
             {field: 'user_1', value: 78, included: true},
             {field: 'user_2, value: 78, included: true}
-        }; // all relationships that include user 43 OR user 78.  this could be the first step in a process to determine all their mutual friends.
+        }; // all relationships that include user 43 OR user 78.  this could be the first step in a process to determine all their mutual friendships.

     var query_4 = {
             {field: 'user_1', value: 43, included: true},